nmmichalak/novum_R_ganum/pcurve_bias_representative_sig_effects/pcurve_bias_representative_sig_effects.md

 ```

 ```
-## [1] 0.4362005
+## [1] 0.4288658
 ```

-> the bias estimate is 4 - 0.44 = -0.04.
+> the bias estimate is 4 - 0.43 = -0.03.
 Not too bad.

 Next, here's a rough version of what McShane, Böckenholt, and Hansen (2016) ([.html](http://www.blakemcshane.com/Papers/pps_selectionmethods.pdf)) did.
 This example is conceptually similar to the example in Simonsohn et al. Supplement 2 in which cell size was held constant but, instead of sampling equal numbers of significant effects from each distribution, they merely saved significant effects from a set number of "attempted" studies of those distributions.
-In the long run of a simulation, this means larger true effects receive more weight in *p*-curve's estimates.
+In the long run of a simulation, this means larger average true effects receive more weight in *p*-curve's estimates.
 In other words, bigger effects find more *p* < .05, which gives them more weight, which produces upwardly baised estimates.
 This is exactly what McShane et al. predicted and found.
 I demonstrate this below.

 # Example 4
 > mean = 0.40 and sd = 0.20, and cell sizes range from *n* = 10 to *n* = 70, but not all combinations will have equal numbers of *p* < .05 results